Struct serenity::framework::standard::Configuration

 Methods

-impl Configuration
+impl Configuration[src]

-fn allow_dm(self, allow_dm: bool) -> Self
+fn allow_dm(self, allow_dm: bool) -> Self[src]

 If set to false, bot will ignore any private messages.

-fn allow_whitespace(self, allow_whitespace: bool) -> Self
+fn allow_whitespace(self, allow_whitespace: bool) -> Self[src]

 Whether to allow whitespace being optional between a mention/prefix and a command.

-Note: Defaults to false
+Note: Defaults to false.

 Examples

-will only allow this scenario to occur:
+Setting this to false will only allow this scenario to occur:

 <@245571012924538880> about !about // bot processes and executes the "about" command if it exists

-will also allow this scenario to occur:
+while setting this to true will also allow this scenario to occur:

 <@245571012924538880>about ! about // bot processes and executes the "about" command if it exists

-fn blocked_guilds(self, guilds: HashSet<GuildId>) -> Self
+fn blocked_guilds(self, guilds: HashSet<GuildId>) -> Self[src]

 HashSet of guild Ids where commands will be ignored.